klevultd/frontend-sdk/packages/klevu-core/README.md

-# THIS IS WORK IN PROCESS ALPHA!
+# THIS IS WORK IN PROCESS!
+ALPHA!
 DO NOT USE FOR PRODUCTION!

 # `@klevu/core`